-Some of these candidates might apply in the future, but will you really know if your event was the reason?
+Some of these candidates might apply in the future, but will you really know if your event was the reason they did so?

 Talent pools are a far more effective way to keep tabs on these candidates.
 They give you a systematic way to manage and nurture new leads from events, and let you track which candidates end of applying (giving you a simple way to calculate the ROI of different events).

-Diversity hiring is a major priority for corporate talent teams, and for good reason - studies on diversity in the workplace have discovered that for every 1% increase in gender diversity, company revenue increases by 3%, (having high levels of ethnic diversity increases revenue by a whopping 15%.)
+Diversity hiring is a major priority for corporate talent teams, and for good reason: studies on diversity in the workplace have discovered that for every 1% increase in gender diversity, company revenue increases by 3% (and having high levels of ethnic diversity increases revenue by a whopping 15%.)

 Creating and nurturing talent pools of candidates that fit your requirements is the best way to make sure that your team is on track to hit diversity targets, and check that you’re getting sufficient ROI from your investments in diversity talent attraction.